Lightning in a Bottle: Resident Evil 4 Review (2023)

 Pistols, automatic weapons, rifles, shotguns, two magnums and a crossbow are ideal for solving all combat missions.
 Small-caliber pistols are the main workhorse, stunning and biting off health from opponents, TMP allows you to effectively control the crowd (although in the remake the benefits of automatic fire are much less useful), the shotgun offers to take risks and let enemies get closer, in return providing you with devastating damage, and the rifle, at the cost of a rare ammunition is capable of depriving the head of some angry grandfather.
 You spend magnum on bosses or get it in a fit of desperation when you can’t solve the problem elegantly.

 The biggest departure from the original game’s design norms is the reimagined role of the knife.
 In the 2005 release, the blade had a fairly utilitarian and understandable use – it was most often used to break barrels and boxes in order to save ammo.
-They could also add stunned enemies and aggressively pick one of the last bosses – if they managed to think of such tactics.
+They might also add stunned enemies and aggressively pick one of the last bosses – if they managed to think of such tactics.
 But in the cutscenes, Leon wielded a knife much more actively – he threw it, parried attacks, escaped from the trap.
 In a word, the knife was far from the last character in the narrative.
 In the remake, the sharp blade was turned into a full-fledged gameplay unit, on which several new mechanics are tied at once.

 The first moment is the parry.
 It seems like an overkill to describe such an obvious system, but in case you have never played action-oriented games and just for the sake of integrity of the material, this can be done.
 When an enemy initiates an attack in Resident Evil 4 Remake, the game includes a small time window during which you can try to counter the enemy’s actions with a knife.
 If you manage to press the button in time, Leon will repel the attack, the durability of the blade will be used up, but the character’s health will remain intact.
 If the button can be pressed just in time, literally before the attack from the enemy, Leon will make a “perfect parry” – he will repel the attack thrown at him, and also stun the enemy, making him available for context-sensitive finishing.